1darshanpatil/1darshanpatil/README.md

     $ whoam -i
+    Besides everything, I am extremely curious about almost everything.
+They call it thirst, but I call it an unquenchable lust for knowledge.
     Python is my passion, but I also use code for mathematics.
 Its extensive libraries have helped me to visualize data and make calculations a breeze.
 I love spending my time trying to find the direction of stock and commodity futures by deciphering previous patterns, news, the global market, and the global supply chain.
 I'm always up for a challenge,